Top 10 Trending Virtual Alumni Events In Higher-Ed Amidst COVID-19

-Pandemic or not, nothing stops advancement teams from coming up with the best ideas to engage and support their constituents.
+Pandemic or not, nothing stops advancement teams from coming up with the best ideas to engage alumni virtually and support them.

 So, with the current state of things prompting schools and universities to digitally engage their constituents, one trend that’s picking up is virtual events.